-Terpenes, or terps for short, are small molecular compounds that play a significant role in producing the familiar scent and flavours of most plants, herbs, and spices – hemp included.
+Terpenes are small molecular compounds that play a significant role in producing the familiar scent and flavors of most plants, herbs, and spices – hemp included.

 We’ve talked about cannabinoids before.
-For example, THC is a common cannabinoid known for causing the feeling of being stoned, or high.
+For example, THC is a common cannabinoid known for causing the feeling of being “high”.

-What we are slowly realizing is that hemp plants create another group of tiny compounds named terpenes.
-These molecules enhance and distinguish each plant’s scent, effects, and flavour.
+What we have realized as a scientific community is that hemp plants create another group of micro-compounds named terpenes.
+These molecules enhance and distinguish each plant’s scent, effects, and flavor.

 In the future, we could expect to see terpene profiles being the primary way to categorize different strains; giving us more in-depth information and choice when it comes to the herb we consume.

 Oddly enough, you may already know what terpenes are because you have smelled them.
 Terpenes are in thousands of plants and essential oils, and they are very special molecules.

 When you see a plant that catches your eye, what do you do first?
 You smell it, right?
 Let’s say we have a rose bush grown at two different times.
 Although they are the same plant, their scents are unique.
 This is caused by the differential development of the terpenes within the plants.
 Terpenes combined with cannabinoids and flavonoids give hemp plants their distinct effects, aroma and flavor.

 Terpenes are tiny molecules that give marijuana plants and flowers their one of a kind smell and effect.
 These guys come from the same glands of the plant as do CBD, THC and other important cannabinoids.

 These molecules work with your endocannabinoid system just like cannabinoids do.
 When you consume terpenes, they act as a partner with other cannabinoids and flavonoids working as a team to break through the blood-brain barrier.